maiatoday/maiatoday.github.io/content/post/antigravityAndroidToKmp/index.md

 in the main orchestrator so I can track progress and test alongside you
 ```
-When it got to the iOS app creation, Antigravity gave me step by step instructions on how to set everything up in xcode rather fiddling with the iOS project files
+When it got to the iOS app creation, Antigravity gave me step by step instructions on how to set everything up in xcode rather than fiddling with the iOS project files
 ![go to xcode](xcodesetup2.png)

 ## Images and file system access